Errorcode-14/cyber-intel-bot/README.md

 ---
 ## 🔗 View the Intelligence Streams

-CyberIntel Discord System collects cybersecurity intelligence from RSS feeds, APIs, and web scraping sources, then processes and distributes structured updates into five dedicated Discord channels on a scheduled basis.

 **Join the Discord server to explore the intelligence streams:**

 **Discord Server:** [Join Now](https://discord.gg/fXgMpvcsyp)